gustavo89587/detection-fidelity-score/README.md

 Detection fidelity as a decision model

-Detection Fidelity is not about reducing volume.
+Detection Fidelity is not about reducing alert volume.

 It is about improving decision quality per signal.